.380 ACP: Design

 The .380 ACP cartridge was derived from Browning's earlier .38 ACP design, which was only marginally more powerful.
 The .380 ACP was designed to be truly rimless, and headspaces on the case mouth instead of the rim for better accuracy.
 These relatively low-powered designs were intended for blowback pistols which lacked a barrel locking mechanism, which is often required for any handgun firing a round more powerful than a .380 ACP.
 Using blowback operation, the design can be simplified, and lowered in cost; a locking mechanism is unnecessary, since the mass of the slide and strength of the recoil spring are enough to absorb the recoil energy of the round, due to the round's relatively low bolt thrust.
 Blowback operation also permits the barrel to be permanently fixed to the frame, which promotes accuracy, unlike a traditional short recoil-operation pistol, which requires a tilting barrel to unlock the slide and barrel assembly when cycling.
 A drawback of the blowback system is that it requires a certain amount of slide mass to counter the recoil of the round used.
 The higher the power of the round, the heavier the slide assembly has to be in order for its inertia to safely absorb the recoil, meaning that a typical blowback pistol in a given caliber will be heavier than an equivalent recoil-operated weapon.
 Blowback weapons can be made in calibers larger than .380 ACP, but the required weight of the slide and strength of the spring makes this an unpopular option.

 Although the low power of the .380 ACP does not require a locking mechanism, there have been a number of locked-breech pistols chambered in .380 ACP, such as the Remington Model 51, Kel-Tec P3AT and Glock 42; all three being designed to be lighter than blowback-operated .380 ACP weapons.
-There have also been some relatively diminutive (blowback-operated) submachine guns, such as the Ingram MAC-11 and the Czech CZ 83.
+There have also been some relatively diminutive (blowback-operated) submachine guns, such as the Ingram MAC-11.